IceCreamYou/Chrome-BigConsole/README.md

 it is pretty complicated and maybe not worth the effort.

 **Note:** You can click on truncated console output to expand and collapse it.
-Also, the keyboard shortcut `CTRL+Enter` (or `Command+Enter` for Macs) will run the code in the editor as if you pressed the "Run" button.

 ## Status